jeffawang/blog/content/posts/how-i-use-tmux.md

 Over time, I've built up a set of configurations that work well together for me.
 Because they're in [a git repo](https://github.com/jeffawang/dotfiles), they're available anywhere I can access github, and I can track any changes I make immediately.

+I don't recommend copying my dotfiles exactly.
 Instead, I'd recommend picking and choosing a few things at a time to add, so that there's time to get used to any new changes.
 I'm a firm believer in knowing exactly what's my dotfiles, and choices that worked for me might not work for anyone else.

 #### Contents: